-Section 1.2 of the LOA standard terms and conditions permits the international partner to formally request a noncompetitive procurement be conducted on its behalf.
-Within the FMS community, an international partner's request for procurement using other than full and open competition is commonly referred to as "sole source" when the contract to be awarded is expected to exceed the simplified acquisition threshold (FAR 2.101 and FAR part 6).
+Section 1.2 of the LOA standard terms and conditions permits the FMS customer to formally request a noncompetitive procurement be conducted on its behalf.
+Within the FMS community, a customer's request for procurement using other than full and open competition is commonly referred to as "sole source" when the contract to be awarded is expected to exceed the simplified acquisition threshold (FAR 2.101 and FAR part 6).
 Per the SAMM C6.3.4, an authorized official of the purchasing government may submit a written request, generally through the Security Cooperation Organization (SCO), that the Implementing Agency (IA) make the procurement from a specific organization or entity, or that competition be limited to specific organizations or entities.
-The Defense Attaché or comparable international partner's representative in the United States may also submit these requests to the IA.
-An international partner's other than full and open competition request should be submitted with the Letter of Request (LOR).
-Per DSCA policy 12-15, international partners do not need to provide a rationale for the request.
+The Defense Attaché or comparable purchaser's representative in the United States may also submit these requests to the IA.
+A customer's other than full and open competition request should be submitted with the Letter of Request (LOR).
+Per DSCA policy 12-15, FMS customers do not need to provide a rationale for the request.

-Requests for other than full and open competition should be to meet the objective requirements of the international partner and not for improper or unethical considerations.
+Requests for other than full and open competition should be to meet the objective requirements of the purchaser and not for improper or unethical considerations.
 USG representatives must remain objective in providing options or recommendations to the partner and may not solicit requests for other than full and open competition.
-In general, the USG does not investigate the circumstances behind a international partner's request to use other than full and open competition.
-DOD contracting agencies are encouraged to defer to an international partner's requests under the FAR's international agreement exception to the extent that they are not aware of any indication that such requests violate U.S. law or ethical business practices.
+In general, the USG does not investigate the circumstances behind a foreign purchaser's request to use other than full and open competition.
+DoD contracting agencies are encouraged to defer to a foreign purchaser's requests under the FAR's international agreement exception to the extent that they are not aware of any indication that such requests violate U.S. law or ethical business practices.
 The IA must consult with its counsel on cases where facts indicate that granting a request to use other than full and open competition may violate U.S. law or ethical business practices.
-If the IA determines that a request to use other than full and open competition should not be approved, the memorandum informing the international partner must be coordinated with DSCA.
+If the IA determines that a request to use other than full and open competition should not be approved, the memorandum informing the purchaser must be coordinated with DSCA.

-In addition to reviewing the international partner's other than full and open competition request, SAMM C6.3.4.6 also recommends the request be forwarded to the applicable PCO for information and advice.
+In addition to reviewing the customer's other than full and open competition request, SAMM C6.3.4.6 also recommends the request be forwarded to the applicable PCO for information and advice.
 Typically, the PCO will have previous experience procuring the same or a similar item or service.
-The DOD maintains data on past procurements and the performance of various vendors in fulfilling previously awarded DOD contracts.
-The USG may possess additional information indicating the international partner's other than full and open competition section may represent a financial or performance risk.
-In these instances, the PCO can inform the CM, who would provide this additional information to the international partner for further consideration.
+The DoD maintains data on past procurements and the performance of various vendors in fulfilling previously awarded DoD contracts.
+The USG may possess additional information indicating the customer's other than full and open competition section may represent a financial or performance risk.
+In these instances, the PCO can inform the CM, who would provide this additional information to the FMS customer for further consideration.